GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 ### 5. Install NGINX

-** If you have your own load balancer these NGINX configuration files are merely a guide for how to proxy with the Gluu server.**
+**If you have your own load balancer, you can use the following NGINX configuration documentation as a guide for how to proxy with the Gluu server.**

 On loadbalancer.example.org